jywu20/Notes/Linguistics/English/cambridge.md

 # Terms and organization of grammar

 The description framework is introduced in 1.4.
-Here is a sketch of the system:
+Here is a sketch of the system (for a review about its relation to the generative enterprise, see Culicover 2004):
 - The grammar is not a semantic-first one: see the "Imperfect match between syntax and semantics" in 4.5.1.
 - It's a context-free constituency grammar (without unbounded movements, etc.) with mostly binary branching, but also unitary branching.
 This seems to be only suitable for languages analytic enough, or otherwise